Watch the video ...

 Chris Petrie: I've always been involved in the digital world.
 Having been a graphic designer, I had to get into computers pretty early.

 And over the last few years I've developed a few side hustles doing apparel designs, t-shirts and the like.
 Cool.
-So I'm kind of with.
-Selling online.
+So I'm kind of ok with selling online.
 Not that I sell a great deal and I won't plug anything here.
-You but having got into this line of work, I just realized there is, there is a much bigger need for art therapy out there.
+You but having got into this line of work, I just realised there is, there is a much bigger need for art therapy out there.

-Chris Petrie: To do the therapeutic work.
-And I thought there's gotta be some way of reaching more people.
-Mm-Hmm.
-With products that I can infuse with the art therapy side of creativity.
+More than just with people within NDIS funding.
+It can be financially impossible for some people to afford to do the therapeutic work.
+And I thought there's got to be some way of reaching more people with products that I can infuse with the art therapy side of creativity.

-Chris Petrie: Well.
-As you know, things, chop niche.
-There's, there's many ideas in the pot, but I have been working recently on 20 different art modules that parents or carers can do with their child.
+Chris Petrie: Well, there's many ideas in the pot, but I have been working recently on 20 different art modules that parents or carers can do with their child.
 So co-creating, so it involves an art therapy activity.

 Megan Walker: Yeah.
 Oh, that's beautiful.

-Chris Petrie: I would like to have some form of evergreen products out there that earning come in the background that allow me to reduce the amount of face-to-face time I have with clients.
+I would like to have some form of evergreen products out there that earning come in the background that allow me to reduce the amount of face-to-face time I have with clients.
 Yeah.
-And to pursue my own you know, creative activities as well.
+And to pursue my own ycreative activities as well.

 Megan Walker: Oh, that's fantastic.
 Where can people go to find out more about you and what you're doing?

 Megan Walker: Okay.
 Wonderful.
-Thank you so much, Chris, for sharing what you are working I, I love how you evolve where there's opportunities, but also where the, the, where your creative passions take you, but also where the need, is emerging as well.
+Thank you so much Chris, for sharing what you are working on.
+I love how you evolve where there's opportunities, but also where your creative passions take you, but also where the need is emerging as well.

 Chris Petrie: Okay, thanks Megan.